 When many golfers feel that they have a problem with their golf swings they feel that they need to go to a golf instructor, which is not an unreasonable conclusion.
 In a recent article in golf magazine Titleist described the very advanced swing analysis system they are using for instruction.
 The computer tracks the different parts of the body and their actions during the golf swing.
 From this system they find that the various sections of the body for the better player follow In a sequence through ball impact.
 The system follows each sections of the body individually.
 The timing of this sequence is an individual characteristic for each player.
 The first section is the hips, the second is the torso, the third are the arms and the fourth is the club.
 Most any teacher can use video or visual analysis to identify the proper sequencing of these elements for any player to some degree.
 Even with the sophisticated system that Titleist is using it is difficult to see all of the swing faults that may be in this swing visually, even with the aid of a high speed video.
 To pinpoint the swing fault it is necessary to use a digital recording system to identify the faults in the swing.
-These faults primarily show up in the reaction of the golf club and the shaft loading during the swing sequence.
+What has not been realized these faults primarily show up in the reaction of the golf club and the shaft loading during the swing sequence.

 Perfected golf group (PGG) uses a digital recording system on the golf club which will identify swing faults.
 This unit is called FitChip, which was developed for fitting the golf shaft to the players swing.
 The digital readings of the FitChip identify faults in the golf swing such as double load, delayed release and another imperfections.
 There’s also one very important part of swing timing that even the Titleist system leaves out.
 If you will look on the web under golf swing timing there is a great deal written about it but again these writings only consider body movements.
 The timing of the body movements certainly are very important and must occur in some sort of consistent sequence for the best performance.
 Even then the final link in the swing timing that must be considered is the flexibility of the shaft in the golf club.
 For the best performance the shaft must be timed with the swing sequence to return the club to straight and square at ball impact where it achieves its greatest club head speed and accuracy.
 Without the proper timing of the golf club/shaft with the players swing sequence the peak performance cannot be achieved.